 Table Column Headers¶

 In the Omics Filtered View (Omics Summary is toggled off), most of the table column headers correspond with the filters on the left side of the Omics Explorer.
-Filters will only apply to the sequence type and the variant type (i.e., filtering on the Somatic Short Variants).
+Filters will only apply to the sequence type and the variant type (for example, filtering on the Somatic Short Variants).

 In the Omics Summary view (Omics Summary is toggled on), the first 6 table columns are the most likely to populate data (CKB-Variant Type).
 The other table columns are for short variants and will be blank if it doesn’t apply to that variant type.